 Hello Reception Families,

-We have had a great fortnight in class, continuing our learning and development.
-We’ve welcomed a new month and successfully participated in a new experience – Student-Led Conferences.
-We have continued to learn about our five senses, we’ve practised our learning around numbers and letters, and we’ve begun our ‘News Time’.
+Here we are, almost at the end of another fantastic term!
+It has been a great term of learning and fun together.
+Our students are continuing to develop their confidence and capabilities as they learn and grow.
+We’ve successfully participated in a new experience, Student Led Conferences, we have continued to learn about our five senses, we’ve practised our learning around numbers and letters, and we’ve been working on our singing too.
 Keep reading for a summary of our learning and experiences!

 Our Five Senses

 This fortnight we have moved to learning about our sense of smell and sense of taste.
 Students have been exploring scents such as peppermint, lemon, lavender and orange and investigating a beautiful bunch of scented roses.
 We’ve discussed if we like or dislike the scents and the things that they remind us of or smell like.
 Now we are beginning to discuss using different senses together to learn, such as what we can feel, hear and smell.
 In the coming days we will be making popcorn to help us experience using all of our senses.
 We will be following all current hygiene guidelines and social distancing measures.
 Students will bring their popcorn home to eat.

 Students are continuing to develop their curiosity and inquiry skills through this learning.
 These are vital learning dispositions that support students to wonder about the world around them, and to have the skills to investigate their wonderings.
 When we record what we are learning, students are engaging in literacy and numeracy work but also learning about scientific processes of experimentation and data collection/evaluation.
 Curiosity and wonder are open doors to worlds of learning.